In this policy, the terms "complaint" and "grievance" shall have the same meaning.

-The appropriate administrator shall investigate as necessary and schedule a conference with the individual within ten days after receipt of the written complaint.
+The appropriate administrator shall investigate as necessary and schedule a conference with the student or parent within ten days after receipt of the written complaint.
 The administrator may set reasonable time limits for the conference.

-Absent extenuating circumstances, the administrator shall provide the individual a written response within ten days following the conference.
+Absent extenuating circumstances, the administrator shall provide the student or parent a written response within ten days following the conference.
 The written response shall set forth the basis of the decision.
 In reaching a decision, the administrator may consider information provided at the Level One conference and any other relevant documents or information the administrator believes will help resolve the complaint.

-If the individual did not receive the relief requested at Level One or if the time for a response has expired, he or she may request a conference with the Superintendent or designee to appeal the Level One decision.
+If the student or parent did not receive the relief requested at Level One or if the time for a response has expired, the student or parent may request a conference with the Superintendent or designee to appeal the Level One decision.

 The appeal notice must be filed in writing, on a form provided by the District, within ten days of the date of the written Level One response or, if no response was received, within ten days of the Level One response deadline.

 After receiving notice of the appeal, the Level One administrator shall prepare and forward a record of the Level One complaint to the Level Two administrator.
-The individual may request a copy of the Level One record.
+The student or parent may request a copy of the Level One record.